jeffbski-rga/aws-s3-multipart-copy/readme.md

 Wraps [aws-sdk](https://www.npmjs.com/package/aws-sdk) with a multipart-copy manager, in order to provide an easy way to copy large objects from one bucket to another in aws-s3.
 The module manages the copy parts order and bytes range according to the size of the object and the desired copy part size.
 It speeds up the multipart copying process by sending multiple copy-part requests simultaneously.

 This fork allows you to provide the exact AWS SDK V3 version that you want to use in the createDeps function rather than requiring this library to continuously be updated.
-The output deps `awsClientDeps` are then provided to the CopyObjectMultipart constructor.
+The output deps `awsClientDeps` are then provided to the CopyMultipart constructor.
 This structure also makes it easy to mock out awsClientDeps for testing.

 \*\* The package supports aws-sdk version '2006-03-01' and above.